michodgs25/Somerset-Trails/README.md

   </div>
   </details>

-   - Edit: *Somerset trail tab lights up green when expanded and each trail has a visible black border whilst hovering over option*
+   - Edit: *Somerset trail tab lights up green when expanded and each trail has a visible black border whilst hovering over option, also text is now white to increase quality.*

   #### Navigation bar Summary:
    - *This feature was inspired by user stories, specifically, user Helen who asked for the site to be easy to navigate.*